 - Due to the shorter scale length, the pitch level is low.

 - A 5-string banjo is a commonly used musical instrument.
-So a user doesn’t face any problem while looking for repairs or teaching.
+So a user doesn’t face any problems while looking for repairs or teaching.

 - Available everywhere in different models and types.

 - Best for Bluegrass, classical, rock, country, or folk music.

 - The fifth string creates a unique sound.

 - Available in both open-back and resonator-equipped versions

 - The construction is less complex and the price is affordable.

 - Due to the high scale length, the pitch quality is deeper.